Johann Karl Wilhelm Illiger: Biography

 In 1811 he introduced the taxonomic order Proboscidea for elephants, the American mastodon and the woolly mammoth.
 He also described the subspecies Odobenus rosmarus divergens, commonly known as the Pacific walrus.
-Illiger's macaw (Promolius maracana; Vieillot, 1816) and Illiger's saddle-back tamarin (Saguinus fuscicollis illigeri; Pucheran, 1845) commemorate his name.
+He created the order Sirenia based on his opinion that the manatee appeared like a mermaid.
+Illiger's macaw (Primolius maracana; Vieillot, 1816) and Illiger's saddle-back tamarin (Leontocebus illigeri (Pucheran, 1845)) commemorate his name.
 The botanical genus Illigera (family Hernandiaceae) also bears his name.